The Drums: Career

 with Jonny Pierce appearing as a single artist.

+On April 3, 2023, The Drums released their first single in years, "I Want It All", as well as announced a U.S. summer tour.
+Pierce says of the single: "The song emerged from the longing and the pain that stemmed from a loveless childhood.
+It is only in the past few years that I have really begun to understand what happened to me as a boy, which has helped me to start to build my own bridge toward real love."
+On May 11, Pierce shared two more singles, "Plastic Envelope" and "Protect Him Always".

 Influences

-The band cite their major influences as The Wake, The Smiths, Joy Division/New Order, The Tough Alliance, The Legends, The Shangri-las, Starflyer 59, Joy Electric, The Embassy and Orange Juice.
+The band cite their major influences as the Smiths, Joy Division/New Order, the Wake, the Tough Alliance, the Legends, the Shangri-las, the Embassy and Orange Juice.

 Graham also mentions that reverb in general has played a major role in their sound: "...If reverb didn't exist we wouldn't have bothered trying to start a band."